Question: "How can I know if I am hearing God, hearing Satan, or hearing my own thoughts?"

 Answer: Life is full of decisions we must make that do not have absolute, specific-by-name, how-to directions in the Bible.
 How many hours a day should my kids watch TV?
 Is it okay to play shoot-ʼem-up video games?
 Am I allowed to go on a date with a co-worker?
 Does God get mad if I miss work because I stayed up too late the night before?
 We all have notions about the truth, but how do we know for sure that these ideas are coming from a Divine Source?
 Sometimes distinguishing our own ideas from God’s leading is difficult.
 And what if our urges are actually coming from the enemy of our souls and not from God?
 How do we “take every thought captive” (2 Corinthians 10:5) when we aren’t sure where the thoughts are coming from?

-Talk to God in prayer and earnestly listen for His response.
-However, keep in mind that sometimes He doesn't give us all the answers we desire.
+Talk to God in prayer and earnestly wait for His response.
+However, keep in mind that sometimes He doesn’t give us all the answers we desire.
 He knows what we need to know at any given time, and He will tell us if it is best.

 Study the Word